PORTAGE PARK — Chicagoans fed up with tripping over bumpy, broken sidewalks have a chance to split the tab with the city — if they are quick enough.

 Residents can apply online or by calling 311.

-Owners of midblock homes typically wind up spending $600 to $1,500 for the repair, which city officials tout as well below what a private contractor would charge.
+Owners of midblock homes typically wind up spending $600 to $1,200 for the repair, at a charge of $4 per square foot, which city officials tout as well below what a private contractor would charge.
 Senior citizens and the disabled receive a 50 percent discount, according to city officials.